vilari-mickopf/praise-the-run.nvim/README.md

 call cursor(line('w$'), col('.'))
 ```

-You can change this with custom call command that is using telescope or whatever you
-desire.
-I like using terminal, and I also use following keybinding:
+You can customize this by using a custom call command.
+Personally, I prefer using the terminal in a split window.
+Here are some additional keybindings that allow me to close the terminal when enter is pressed:
 ```vim
 function!
 TerminalMappings()
     nmap <silent><buffer> <Cr> :q! \| echo('Terminal closed')<Cr>